Khazri outshines Burkina Faso's Pitroipa as Saint-Etienne win French Cup thriller | Goal.com

 Khazri who recently recovered from a hand injury, drew the Ligue 1 outfit level in the 31st minute, eight minutes after Paris broke the deadlock at the Stade Sebastien-Charlety.

-The Burkinabe's goal was not enough to help the Paris FC progress into the next round as goals from Charels Abi and Mathieu Debuchy in the 71st and 78th minutes respectively, ended their cup dreams.
+The Burkinabe's effort was not enough to help Paris FC progress into the next round as goals from Charels Abi and Mathieu Debuchy in the 71st and 78th minutes respectively, ended their cup dreams.